stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 or had been.

   In the spring a deep restlessness gripped Blake.
-He had begun his long-planned novel&mdash;based on a supposed survival of the witch-cult in Maine&mdash;but was strangely unable to make progress with it.
+He had begun his long-planned novel--based on a supposed survival of the witch-cult in Maine--but was strangely unable to make progress with it.
 More and more he would sit at his westward window and gaze at the distant hill and the black, frowning steeple shunned by the birds.
-When the delicate leaves came out on the garden boughs the world was filled with a new beauty, but Blake&rsquo;s restlessness was merely increased.
+When the delicate leaves came out on the garden boughs the world was filled with a new beauty, but Blake's restlessness was merely increased.
 It was then that he first thought of crossing the city and climbing bodily up that fabulous slope into the smoke-wreathed world of dream.